How Can I Manage My Diabetes?

 - Reducing stress, which can increase blood glucose levels

 Note: Always consult with your diabetes health care team to select and follow an individualized exercise program that includes general exercise guidelines, physical and ocular precautions and restrictions, blood glucose monitoring, and management of hypoglycemia.

-- Avoid holding breath or straining as when tightening stomach muscles and lifting legs
+- Avoid holding your breath or straining, as when tightening stomach muscles and lifting legs.

 Here are some helpful hints and adaptations for exercise:

 - A treadmill can supplement your walking program.

 - A tandem or stationary bicycle is helpful for cycling.

 - A rowing machine or cross-country ski trainer can provide aerobic exercise.

 - Mark exercise machine controls with raised markings if possible

 - An arm cycle (pictured at left) can provide low impact aerobic exercise.